 Working Inspection, Missing Capacity

-In the previous piece, When the System Says One Thing and The Floor Says Another, we followed the gap between what plant systems report and what actually happens on the floor, and the cost that accumulates.
+In When the System Says One Thing and The Floor Says Another, we followed the gap between what plant systems report and what actually happens on the floor, and the cost that accumulates.
 On lines with accurate inspection, actual output still trails the rated figure on most shifts.
 The explanation sits in the line behavior instruments cannot describe.

-Three readings of the same number
+Three Readings of the Same Number

 The Line They Stopped Trusting